 How Does Strata’s Identity Fabric Work?

-- Drop-in Maverics, run Discovery to build your Identity Fabric.
+- Drop in Maverics, run a discovery to build your Identity Fabric.

 - Maverics is installed on-premises and in any cloud of your choice.